 Virginia Online Sports Betting Apps

-Online apps could be available as early as December, 2020, in the state of Virginia.
+Online sports betting apps launched in January, 2021 in the state of Virginia.
 The following list is just some of the apps that could launch in the state in the future.

 DraftKings Sportsbook was launched following the DraftKings daily fantasy sports site’s success.
 Bettors in states where DraftKings Sportsbook online betting is available are able to bet on the DraftKings Sportsbook website.